PSP-Archive/FBA4PSPmod/readme.md

 ## Romset

-Dat files are included above, to use with ClrMamePro or RomCenter.
+Dat files are included in the builds above, to use with ClrMamePro or RomCenter.
 The MAME 0.130 romset is a guess, based on the list of roms included in the build.
 It may or may not correspond to the one actually used by the developers.

 ## Adding the right ROMS